Chicago, Burlington and Quincy Railroad: Steam program

-Beginning in the summer of 1955, the CB&Q hosted a series of occasional steam excursion trains per request of railfan clubs, such as the Illinois Railroad Club.
-Harry C. Murphy was a steam fan who recognized the popularity in steam locomotives, and he authorized additional steam excursion trains to take place on the railroad throughout the late 1950s and early 1960s.
-Twenty-one steam locomotives of varying classes took part in the CB&Q's new steam excursion program, only two of which remained operational by 1961: 2-8-2 No. 4960 and 4-8-4 No. 5632.
+Beginning in the summer of 1955, the CB&Q hosted a series of occasional steam excursion trains at the request of railfan clubs, such as the Illinois Railroad Club.
+Harry C. Murphy was a steam fan who recognized the popularity of steam locomotives, and he commissioned for additional steam excursions to take place on the railroad throughout the late 1950s and early 1960s.
+Twenty-one steam locomotives of varying classes took part in the CB&Q's new steam excursion program, of which only two remained operational by 1961: 2-8-2 No. 4960 and 4-8-4 No. 5632.
 In 1962, the CB&Q's passenger department began sponsoring the excursion runs by offering ticket discounts to paying customers, and the Burlington began to host several school trains for school students.

-In 1964, steam excursion operations on the railroad had dwindled, in the wake of rising operation and maintenance costs and a loss of experienced steam locomotive mechanics; the only factors that kept the CB&Q's steam program going were public demand and Harry Murphy's passion for steam.
-In the process of reducing operating costs for the railroad, Harry Murphy's successor, Louis Menk, ordered for the CB&Q's steam excursion program to be shut down by August 1, 1966.
-Despite a subsequent public outcry and protest over the program's cancellation, the No. 4960 locomotive pulled the railroad's final excursion train on July 17.
+In 1964, steam excursion operations on the railroad had dwindled, amidst rising operation and maintenance costs, a loss of experienced steam locomotive mechanics, and declining revenue passenger operations; the only factors that kept the CB&Q's steam excursions going were public demand and Harry Murphy's passion for steam.
+In the process of reducing operating costs for the railroad, Murphy's successor, Louis Menk, ordered for the CB&Q's steam excursion program to be shut down by August 1, 1966.
+Despite a public outcry and protest over the program's cancellation, the No. 4960 locomotive pulled the railroad's final excursion train on July 17.